Destination – Nauru

 You can get to Nauru from Brisbane, Australia flying with Nauru Airlines.
 You can also travel to Nauru from Nadi (Fiji), Tarawa (Kiribati), Honiara (Solomon Islands), Majuro (Marshall Islands) and Pohnpei (Micronesia).
 So if you are island hopping then it is a great way to see some of the more remote islands of this part of the Pacific.
 Accommodation on Nauru is available at the Menen Hotel, which is where we stayed, and Ewa Lodge which is located in Ronave on the north side of the island, however, these are a little isolated.
 Nearer to the main town is the Od-n Aiwo Hotel – which is cheap and popular with backpackers but if you want to be close to the town centre and facilities then this may be your best bet.

 Ever been to Nauru?
 If so, would love to hear your comments.
-For more images of Nauru visit our website.
+Click here to see more images of Nauru.

 Please Note: We may receive commissions when you click links and make purchases.
 However, this does not impact our reviews or recommendations.
 We try our best to keep things fair and balanced, in order to help you make the best choice.